-Nicknamed the “armpit” of California due to its highly conservative populace as well as out-of-date technology, Bakersfield, which is the largest city in Kern County, has an intense methamphetamine (meth) problem.
-Bakerfield’s meth problem is so exaggerated that in 2014, over 50% of felonies in Kern County alone were meth-related, and during that year, there was a 37.2% increase in meth-related juvenile probations.
+Nicknamed the “armpit” of California due to its highly conservative populace and out-of-date technology, Bakersfield, which is the largest city in Kern County, has an intense methamphetamine (meth) problem.
+Bakersfield’s meth problem is so exaggerated that in 2014, over 50% of felonies in Kern County alone were meth-related.
+During that year, there was a 37.2% increase in meth-related juvenile probations.

-Other areas of Kern County including the small towns of Lake Isabella, Bodfish and Wofford Heights, which are all about a 45-minute drive from Bakersfield, are deeply affected by the meth epidemic.
+Other areas of Kern County, including the small towns of Lake Isabella, Bodfish, and Wofford Heights, all about a 45-minute drive from Bakersfield, are deeply affected by the meth epidemic.

 According to a Lake Isabella resident, “There are tweakers on every corner, and it gets worse the closer you get to Bodfish.”

 Lake Isabella is a small town, and businesses close early, usually between 6 pm and 10 pm, except for the local Vons, which is open until midnight, seven days a week.
-Late at night, there are meth addicts loitering around the parking lot at Vons, or in front of the Rite-Aid, which is adjacent to the supermarket.
-Often these men and women are noticeable by their skeletal faces, agitated behavior, toothlessness and scabby skin, which are all horrible side effects emanating from prolonged meth use.
+Late at night, meth addicts are loitering around the parking lot at Vons or in front of the Rite-Aid, adjacent to the supermarket.
+These men and women are often noticeable by their skeletal faces, agitated behavior, toothlessness, and scabby skin, which are all horrible side effects emanating from prolonged meth use.